cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 CUE has a collection of builtin packages that are compiled into the `.cue` binary.

-A list of these packages form
+Find a list of these packages [here](https://pkg.go.dev/cuelang.org/go/pkg).
-can be found here https://godoc.org/cuelang.org/go/pkg.
 The intention is to have this documentation in CUE format, but for now we are piggybacking on the Go infrastructure to host and present the CUE packages.